organix/mycelia/sexpr.md

   or ignored if ⟨eformal⟩ is `#ignore`.
   4. The expressions in ⟨objects⟩ are evaluated sequentially, from left to right, in the _local environment_.
-  The final expression is a _tail context_.
+  The final expression is evaluated in a _tail context_.
   If ⟨objects⟩ is `()`, the result is `#inert`.

 ### hexdump